 A business application is a collection of software components.
-You can create a business application by selecting a predefined application from the application catalog, or by defining your own application processes and ports.
+You can create a business application by selecting a predefined application from the application gallery, or by defining your own application processes and ports.

-The application catalog includes a set of commonly-defined application definitions.
+The application gallery includes a set of commonly-defined application definitions.
 You can import these definitions as an application in your environment and modify them as necessary.

-- From the Map menu, click Applications, then click the Application Catalog tab.
+- From the Map menu, click Applications > Application Gallery.

 - To import an application, click Import and provide your user account information.

 - An application is created that contains the definition.
-Go to the Applications tab to edit the application.
+To edit the application, go to Applications > Defined Applications.

 - From the Map menu, click Applications.
 Click New Application.